 Become a Green School

 We are excited to join you on your sustainability journey at your school!
 By joining Oregon Green Schools, you are joining hundreds of schools throughout the state that are working to improve their communities.
-Continue reading to learn how to certify as an Oregon Green School…
+Read through the steps below to learn how to certify then request an application to get started!

 1. Choose a Certification Track